 Here is an analogy:

 When a person learns to ride a bicycle, the learning process is mentally demanding and physically exhausting.
 It feels awkward trying to coordinate arms, legs, handlebars and pedals while staying balanced!
 However, over time with patience and success, riding a bike becomes more and more natural.
 What was difficult becomes nearly automatic and you don’t tire as easily.
 Through practice, you’ve learned new physical and mental skills; what was initially demanding is now easy and even fun!
 And once you’ve learned, you’ll always know how to ride a bike.
 You will soon learn that you can hold a conversation while riding your bike.
 The initial physical act of bike riding has become easy such that you now can do more than one thing at a time (parallel processing).
-This is what visual therapy is about – automating the reflexes of focusing and eye teaming, so that it becomes natural and automatic.
+This is what visual therapy is about – automating the reflexes of focusing and eye teaming, so that it becomes natural and automatic, and to be proficient at such skills while performing a cognitive function such as reading.

 Some visual conditions cannot be treated adequately with just glasses, contact lenses and/or patching, and are best resolved through a program of Vision Therapy.